ROH World Television Championship

 The ROH World Television Championship is a professional wrestling world television championship in the Ring of Honor (ROH) promotion.
 With the introduction of the ROH World Television Championship, the television type championship returned to national exposure.
-The current champion is Samoa Joe, who is in his first reign.
+The reigning champion is Nick Wayne, who is in his first reign.

 History

 On January 20, 2010, the creation of the ROH World Television Championship was announced via ROH's official website.
 An eight-man single elimination tournament was then planned to determine the inaugural champion.
-The tournament was to start on February 4 and conclude on February 6 at The Arena in Philadelphia, Pennsylvania at the tapings of ROH's television program Ring of Honor Wrestling.
+The tournament was to start on February 4 and conclude on February 6 at The Arena in Philadelphia, Pennsylvania, at the tapings of ROH's television program Ring of Honor Wrestling.
 Regarding the new championship addition, ROH President Cary Silkin said: "We've been talking about adding a secondary championship for some time.
 Not only will this give the athletes of Ring of Honor another tremendous goal to work towards, it will also give our great partner, HDNet, a championship that is sure to be defended on the television program.
 We’re happy to publicly give thanks to HDNet for giving us the chance to add this title to the television show."

 It is ROH's second secondary singles championship in their history.
 The first secondary singles championship, the ROH Pure Championship, was initially used from February 14, 2004, until it was unified with the ROH World Championship on August 12, 2006.
 The ROH Pure Championship would ultimately return as a secondary singles championship in January 2020.
 After the ROH World Television Championship announcement, wrestling columnist James Caldwell gave his comments: "I like the idea.
 It gives mid-card wrestlers on ROH's roster something to fight for in the context of trying to win a wrestling match to "move up the company ladder."
 Caldwell further remarked that "ROH bringing back the TV Title to national TV is consistent with ROH's current marketing under Jim Cornette to "re-capture an old-school flavor" to their product."

-After the Ring of Honor Wrestling show was canceled in March 2011, the title became inactive.
-Although Daniels stopped defending it, he still carried the belt with him as part of his villainous character.
-With the sale of ROH to the Sinclair Broadcast Group, and a new television show scheduled to air in September, ROH reinstated the title for June's Best in The World event.
+After the Ring of Honor Wrestling show was canceled in March 2011, the title was never vacant and never became inactive.
+Although Daniels stopped defending it at the moment, he still carried the belt with him as part of his villainous character.
+With the sale of ROH to the Sinclair Broadcast Group, and a new television show scheduled to air in September, afterwards the title was defended for June's Best in The World event.